Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-luck-legends/roll/lucky-lions/rules/_index.md

 The chosen [Zoo Card](#zoo_cards) tells you which player has the **most valuable animal**.
 They win the Zoo Card and place it faceup before them.
 (Check if anyone has scored enough points to win the game!)

 In case of a **tie**, one battler must discard a card and the other wins the Zoo Card.
 The active player decides who gets what.
-You can't discard your final card.
+Discarded cards are _secret_; you can't discard your final card.

 That's it, have fun!